-The best responses answer the question with a quality that can be seen as a strength within the right corporate culture or work role whereas in another corporate setting or job, this same quality might not be embraced.
+The best way to answer this question is to twist it around to emphasize a strength.
+Choose a quality that can be seen as a positive within this company culture or work role (whereas in another corporate setting or job, this same quality might not be embraced).

 Focus on a Personality Trait